|

-Ending a relationship is never easy, no matter how impossible and frustrating it was.
-Many people come to therapy to find an answer to the question - should I stay, or should I go?
-Sadly, therapists can never provide a definitive reply as each and every one must decide for themselves.
-However, there are some tips that could make your decision easier.
+Ending a relationship is never easy, no matter how impossible or frustrating it was.
+Many people come to therapy asking the same question: should I stay, or should I go?
+Sadly, therapists can never provide a definitive reply, as each person must decide for themselves.
+However, there are some insights that can make your decision a bit easier.

 1 Comment